telerik/xaml-docs/controls/radchartview/features/hovermode.md

 # HoverMode

-The different charts expose a property called **HoverMode** which controls weather the rest of the series will fade out when a certain series is hovered.
-In the case of the RadPieChart, all of the slices fade out except the hovered one.
+The different charts from the RadChartView suite expose a property called **HoverMode** which controls whether the rest of the series will fade out when a certain series is hovered.
 It is useful in situations with many overlapping series and has two possible values: **FadeOtherSeries** and **None**.
 The default value is **None**.
 This article will demonstrate this property with a RadCartesianChart.

-All that is necessary, is to set up the desired chart and set its **HoverMode** property to **FadeOtherSeries** as demonstrated in Example 1.
+The following example demonstrates how to set up a RadCartesianChart and set its HoverMode.

 #### __[XAML] Example 1: Define the RadCartesianChart with HoverMode__